hot3eed/hot3eed.github.io/_posts/2020-07-30-starling_p1_obfuscations.md

 ### The poor man's Frida Stalker
-When I tried to spawn Starling from using Frida, with a script that stalks `main`, it crashed as expected, but it didn't give an execution trace up to the crash, which was all I wanted.
+When I tried to spawn Starling using Frida, with a script that stalks `main`, it crashed as expected, but it didn't give an execution trace up to the crash, which was all I wanted.

 {% highlight shell %}
 $ frida -U -f uk.co.starlingbank.Starling -l main_stalk.js